-- EXHIBIT A. Boundary Map the Carolina North Tract, Including depiction of the Portion of Carolina North Tract within the Town of Chapel Hill Planning and Development Regulation Jurisdiction - EXHIBIT B. Boundary Map of the Portion of the Carolina North Tract within the Long-Range Plan of Development for Carolina North - EXHIBIT C. Boundary Map of the Portion of the Carolina North Project with Buildings Permitted by this Development Agreement - EXHIBIT D. Design Guidelines for Carolina North - EXHIBIT E. Site Plan for the Portion of Carolina North with Building Development Subject to this Agreement - EXHIBIT F. Local Development Approvals and Permits Required for the Carolina North Development Subject to this Agreement - EXHIBIT G. Specific Standards and Mitigation Measures for the Portion of the Carolina North Development Subject to this Agreement - EXHIBIT H. American College and University Presidents' Climate Change Commitment
+- EXHIBIT A. Boundary Map the Carolina North Tract, Including including depiction of the Portion of Carolina North Tract within the Town of Chapel Hill Planning and Development Regulation Jurisdiction - EXHIBIT B. Boundary Map of the Portion of the Carolina North Tract within the Long-Range Plan of Development for Carolina North - EXHIBIT C. Map Depicting Boundary Map of the Portion of the Carolina North Project with Buildings Permitted by this of Area Proposed for Building Development Pursuant to this Agreement - EXHIBIT D. Design Guidelines for Carolina North - EXHIBIT E. Site Plan for the Portion of Carolina North with Area Proposed for Building Development Subject Pursuant to this Agreement - EXHIBIT F. Local Development Approvals and Permits Required for the Carolina North Development Subject to this Agreement - EXHIBIT G. Specific Standards and Mitigation Measures for the Portion of the Carolina North Development Subject to this Agreement - EXHIBIT H. American College and University Presidents' Climate Change Commitment